cabeen/qit/docsite/docs/freesurfer.md

 ## Setup

 Before starting the tutorial, you'll need a few things.
-First, we will make sure you have the necessary dependencies; then, we will download and install QIT; finally, we will download the sample data.

-## Installation

-First, make sure you've installed QIT and its dependencies by following the [[Installation]] instructions.
+First, make sure you've installed QIT and its dependencies by following the [Installation](installation.md) instructions.
 You won't need the advanced dependencies for this tutorial, so you can skip that.

 ## Downloading the sample dataset